About the Navigate Initiative.

 It was hoped that this pilot called Navigate Initiative could make a difference in the lives of the Tū Ora it served, but also that it might lead to a fresh approach in addressing NZ’s very high recidivism rate - 57% returning to prison within 2 years of release.

-Navigate Initiative is a joint venture partnership between Corrections and Pathway.
+The Navigate Initiative is a joint venture partnership between Corrections and Pathway.
 It is not a government contract and receives no government funding.

 Pathway also mobilises a large number of community volunteers that help deliver programmes both inside and outside the wire.
 These volunteers are people who care deeply about addressing the problem of recidivism and generously donate their time and resources.